dpugmire/dpugmire.github.io/README.md

 ![Academic Pages template example](images/homepage.png "Academic Pages template example")

+# talk map fix.
+The key to fixing the talk map is in _pages/talks.html.
+The href must be "/talkmap" It was initially set to "/talkmap.html".
+This caused it to try and pull up the wrong page when pulling up the map.
+Was a huge pain to find, but it finally works.

 # Getting Started

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)